Overview

 Controls how long the SDK waits for individual network operations.Maximum time in seconds to establish a TCP connection to Synap Cloud.
 Increase this if your network has high latency or unreliable DNS resolution.

-Maximum idle time in seconds for gRPC streaming connections (used by
+Maximum idle time in seconds for the SDK’s real-time event stream (used by

 sdk.instance.listen()).
 If no data is received within this window, the stream is considered stale and reconnected.
 Increase for low-traffic instances where events are infrequent.RetryPolicy